 - Form dough into a ball.
 Cover with a damp towel and let it rest for 30 minutes.

-- Heat tawah (or alternatively a pan) over medium heat.
+- Heat Tawa (or a Flat cast iron griddle or wide round pan) over medium heat.

-- Place dough onto the heated tawah and lower the heat to medium-low.
+- Place dough onto the heated Tawa and lower the heat to medium-low.

 - Cook on one side until the roti puffs up.
 Then flip and bake the other side for approximately 2 minutes.